davebenson/doom4-walkthrough/README.md

 The fight begins with 2 Pinkies and at least 1 Possessed Soldier (and a hard-to-count number of The Possessed in the peripheries- most of these get killed by other demons!).

-After killing those Pinkies, another way of 4?
-Pinkies (etc???) is triggered.
+After killing those Pinkies, another wave of 4?
+Pinkies (etc) is triggered.

 After the fight, visit the Auto-Map, and get the Codex Entry "UAC Personnel / Dr Samuel Hayden 2".